Handheld Gaming

 But on top they added the worst and ugliest user interface I have ever seen.
 This ruined the Vita a bit for me, to be honest.
 The PSP had a perfectly fine PS3-style UI, why go all in on wiggling, rotating bubbles?
 Who thought that would be a good idea?

 Game-wise it was a step down from the PSP era.
 There were a few okay exclusives (like Tearaway), but not a whole lot of new ideas.
 Most games were either ports or special versions of preexisting franchises, not too different from games on the PS3 or PS4.
 So why play them on the Vita? - Just for portability, not due to anything related to unique features.
-The game that I played the most on the Vita was Minecraft.
-But at this point cellphones had already won and Sony soon (more or less) abandoned the Vita.

 Then not a lot happened in the handheld gaming space for a while.
 Until…